 Because there is so much growth within doctors' offices, hospitals, clinics, and other healthcare facilities, medical assistants are necessary to keep the administrative and clinical aspects running smoothly.

-Medical assistants, on average, earn $31,540 annually.
-The highest 10 percent will make an annual salary of $45,310, and those new to the field will earn $22,870.
-Keep in mind, these numbers are the national average but factors such as geographic location, type of practice, and amount of experience can make those salaries look different across the nation.
+Medical assistants, at median, earn $32,480 annually.
+The highest 10 percent will make an annual salary of $45,900, and those new to the field will earn closer to $23,830.
+Keep in mind, these numbers are the national scale.
+Factors such as geographic location, type of practice, and amount of experience can make those salaries look different for you.

-Clinical responsibilities do vary by state, but can include taking medical histories, recording vital signs, prepping patients for exams, providing treatment and procedure explanations and assisting the doctor during an exam.
-Other duties include collecting laboratory specimens, performing laboratory tests, disposing of contaminated supplies and sterilizing medical instruments - all under the supervision of the physician on staff.
+Clinical responsibilities vary by state, but they can include taking medical histories, recording vital signs, prepping patients for exams, providing treatment and procedure explanations, and assisting the doctor during an exam.
+Other duties include collecting laboratory specimens, performing laboratory tests, disposing of contaminated supplies, and sterilizing medical instruments—all under the supervision of the physician on staff.

 Like many other careers in the medical field, medical assistants have opportunities to specialize.
 Listed below are the many different areas that medical assistants can specialize in.